Convergence Types and Rates in Generic Karhunen-Lo\`eve Expansions with Applications to Sample Path Properties: Karhunen-Lo e ve Expansions For Generic Processes

+At first glance, the assumed $(\ca A\otimes \ca B)$-measurability may look restrictive, but it is satisfied if, e.g.~$T$ is a Polish space and $X$ has continuous paths.
+Moreover, we will later see in Theorem \ref{def-X-by-Z-new} that the $(\ca A\otimes \ca B)$-measurability is actually necessary for the expansions developed below.

 Assumption X explicitly involves the eigenvalues and eigenfunctions of the integral operator $T_k$.
 The next simple lemma provides a set of conditions implying Assumption X, which in some cases are easier to check.
+Another such alternative set of conditions will be presented later in Theorem \ref{unique-kle}.